-The Zero Waste Events program registered 11 events in 2015.
-The OFS provided all the necessary equipment, including up to 20 ClearStream recycling receptacles, signage, and a variety of weighing and measuring equipment.
-These tools are provided to UA sponsored events free of charge.
-Zero Waste Events can be scheduled via a simple online form at zerowaste.uark.edu.
+The Zero Waste Events program registered 21 events in 2016.
+The OFS provided all of the necessary equipment, including up to 20 ClearStream recycling receptacles, signage, and a variety of weighing and measuring equipment.
+These tools are provided to U of A sponsored events free of charge.
+Zero Waste Events can be scheduled via a simple online form at sustainability.uark.edu/get-involved/your-event/.